 - Payment of 50% of the voluntary teachers' salaries - Supply of school kits for all school children in the eight villages that are within the project area of influence.
-The company's distribution included (a) Desks, armchairs, chairs pens, pencils, envelops, chalks, staplers, staples and other office supplies were provided to the eight school offices of the villages within the project vicinity; (b) twenty-nine thousand five hundred and sixty (29,560) chalk sticks to 1028 pupils; (c) nine hundred and fifty-four (954) school kits to the pupils of the eight schools in the villages of the project area; and (d) seventeen (17) school learning kits at Bambama primary school
+The company's distribution included (a) Desks, armchairs, chairs pens, pencils, envelopes, chalks, staplers, staples and other office supplies were provided to the eight school offices of the villages within the project vicinity; and (b) eight hundred and sixty (860) school kits to the pupils of the eight schools in the villages of the project area.